Professional Dry Eye Treatment Provides Lasting Relief

 Keep reading to learn more about your options...

 Restore Your Comfort and Protect Your Vision

 To effectively treat your condition, your doctor will first pinpoint the root cause of your dryness.
-If prescription eye drops cannot adequately manage your symptoms, they may recommend procedures to treat the glands which produce tears.
+If prescription eye drops cannot adequately manage your symptoms, you may need a procedure to treat the glands that produce tears.
 Temporarily plugging the tear ducts at the inner corners of the eyes might also be recommended.
 In severe cases, the drainage ducts can be permanently closed.